ironnysh/mighty/README.md

 Open your browser and type `http://localhost:8080` in the address bar to see your site.

 #### Remote
 When you're ready to deploy your site to a hosting provider, copy and paste the following command in your preferred hosting platform's settings section.
-It will generate a remote copy of the site under the `www` directory.
+It will generate a remote copy of the site in the `www` directory (*note: this also needs to be specified on Vercel See the screenshot below).
 ```
 npm run build
 ```